vk-cs/terraform-provider-vkcs/docs/resources/vkcs_lb_l7policy.md

 * `redirect_url` - (Optional) Requests matching this policy will be redirected to this URL.
 	Only valid if action is REDIRECT\_TO\_URL.

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to obtain the Loadbalancer client.
-	A Networking client is needed to create an .
 	If omitted, the	`region` argument of the provider is used.
 Changing this creates a new L7 Policy.

 ## Attributes Reference